jakmaz/corne-case/docs/build-guide.md

 1. **Assemble/Solder the PCB**

-   - Solder all components to your PCB according to its documentation.
+   - Solder all components to your PCB according to the [documentation](https://docs.typeractive.xyz/build-guides/corne-wireless).

 2. **Insert Switches**